Simple Supper Friday: Italian Beef Hash with Mashed Cauliflower

 - 1/2 tsp garlic powder

-- Olives of choice for garnish, optional (I like Castelvetrano best)
+- Olives of choice for garnish, optional (I recommend Castelvetrano)

-- Heat ghee in a large skillet over medium heat.
+- Heat ghee or coconut oil in a large skillet over medium heat.
 Add meat to the pan and break up with a spatula.
 After browning for a few minutes, mix in the mushrooms.
 Continue to cook a few more minutes, or until mushrooms are softened and meat is cooked through.

 - Add in the spices and remaining ingredients, except for the olives.
 Mix together well and let cook over medium-low heat.